MLXIO

 On May 26, Xiaomi turned its newest compact Poco tablet into a real retail product outside China — but only in Malaysia, Singapore and Thailand for now.

 The Poco Pad C1 ships with HyperOS 3, a 9.7-inch 120 Hz IPS display, and up to 6 GB of RAM, making it the smaller alternative to Xiaomi’s 12.1-inch Poco Pad M1, according to Notebookcheck.
 The launch matters because Xiaomi is not just listing the device globally anymore.
-It has started selling it in multiple international markets ahead of a broader Xiaomi event scheduled for May 28.
+It has started selling it in multiple international markets ahead of a broader Xiaomi event scheduled for May 28, alongside launches like the Xiaomi Sound Play and the Xiaomi Buds 6 global launch.

 May 26: Poco Pad C1 starts selling in three markets, not everywhere yet